 - Most important, buyers who bought digitally are 2 to 8 times more likely to purchase from that business again

 The last statement is especially true for after-sales.
-For industries such as Machinery & Equipment manufacturers, a digital offering of spare & wear parts and consumables can lead to net new customers that will happily abandon competitors for the right product, at the right time and the right price - available online.
+For industries such as Machinery & Equipment manufacturers, a digital offering of spare & wear parts or consumables can lead to net new customers—who will happily abandon competitors for the right product, at the right time and the right price.

 The top 3 traits of a successful digital after-sales model

 1. Help customers buy better, faster.

 A best-in-class digital customer experience is an essential differentiator for every business and manufacturers - though having to manage a multitude of complexities from the supply chain through production and a less than straightforward sales process - are not excused.

 An intuitive user experience and anytime-anywhere availability of comprehensive buying functions are at the core of what buyers expect.
 From browsing over product selection or configuration to shopping cart functions and first-class order and fulfillment management—a best-in-class digital customer experience will earn you loyalty that pays dividends.